Ibis goes real-time! Introducing the new Flink backend for Ibis

 Spinning up the services using Docker Compose

-The ibis-project/ibis-flink-example GitHub repository includes the relevant Docker Compose configuration for this tutorial.
+The ibis-project/realtime-fraud-detection GitHub repository includes the relevant Docker Compose configuration for this tutorial.
 Clone the repository, and run docker compose up from the cloned directory to create Kafka topics, generate sample data, and launch a Flink cluster:

-git clone https://github.com/claypotai/ibis-flink-example.git
+git clone https://github.com/claypotai/realtime-fraud-detection.git

-cd ibis-flink-example
+cd realtime-fraud-detection

 docker compose up